-The ethics of war/military ethics (including when recourse to war is justified, what constitutes just conduct in war, pacifism, conscientious objection, and ethical questions surrounding private military and security companies, nuclear weapons, new technologies of war and intelligence collection)
+The ethics of war/military ethics, including when recourse to war is justified, what constitutes just conduct in war, pacifism, conscientious objection, and ethical questions surrounding private military and security companies, nuclear weapons, new technologies of war and intelligence collection...read more

-The Centre builds on the long-standing reputation of UNSW Canberra for expertise in military history.
-By means of annual seminars, symposia and conferences, ACSACS will showcase its researchers’ work in a number of areas:
+The Centre builds on the long-standing reputation of UNSW Canberra for its expertise in military history.
+By means of annual seminars, symposia and conferences, the ACSACS showcases its researchers’ work in a number of areas.

 The experience of armed conflict in the early modern period (1600-1815) was depicted through a number of media, most importantly literature.
-The Centre is seeking to understand conceptions of media and mediation in the conduct of warfare in the pre-information age by revisiting the military revolution of the early modern world.
-Arguably more of...more
+The Centre is seeking to understand conceptions of media and mediation in the conduct of warfare in the pre-information age by revisiting the military...read more

 This project seeks to provide a conceptual framework for understanding moral injury based on consensus across disciplines and professional groups that those returning from recent overseas operations have been affected morally by their experiences.

 The term ‘moral injury’ was used by some...read more